TeamRUXH/Shellhacks-SustainSP/README.md

-# Shellhacks-Sustain Project by Team RUXH
+# Shellhacks-SustainSP Project by Team RUXH
 👋 Welcome to the Schonfeld Sustainability Challenge Project Presented by Team RUXH - ShellHacks2023 in Miami!

 ## 🙋‍♀️ About Us